Fun Educational Summer Activities!

 Looking for some professional development to do from the comfort of your home?
 Twitter is your place to be this summer.
 With a variety of edchats being conducted on various days and new porch PD, it is safe to say that an educator could enjoy gaining new information, tools, techniques, and resources from other educators around the world from the comfort of their home!
 There are many chats to participate in, and I guarantee the schedule will keep you busy!
 Some notable chats to participate in are #edchat, #satchatWC (West Coast Leadership Chat), #satchatOC (Oceania Coast Leadership Chat), #mschat (Middle School Chat), #sschat (Social Studies Chat),#ntchat (Ed Tech Chat), #engchat (English Chat), #mathchat (Math Chat) and #games4ed (GBL Chat).

-Summer is also a great time to learn at summer camps, workshops, and conferences and most events on Eventbrite are free!
+Summer is also a great time to learn at summer camps, workshops, and conferences and most summer activities on Eventbrite are free!

 Going on right now is the Modern Robotics LocoSummer Camp Series by LocoRobo Innovations Inc. This camp is from Mon.
 July 10th – Fri, July 14th.